-respects with applicable State and federal laws, University of Illinois Statutes, The with this recommendation.

-General Rules Concerning University Organization and Procedure, and Board of
+The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.

-The executive vice president and vice president of academic affairs concurs
+The executive vice president and vice president of academic affairs concurs with this recommendation.